CloudChaoszero/CloudChaoszero.github.io/_pages/career-tips/job-search-tips-resume.md

 ## Introduction

-In this article, you will learn how to craft a resume to effectively make you stand out to employers, compared to other candidates interviewing for job `XYZ`.
+In this article, you will learn how to create a resume to effectively make you stand out to employers, compared to other candidates interviewing for job `XYZ`.

 ## Why Listen to Me?

-* You want to have guidance on a succinct and effective pitch for job opportunities
+* You want to show a succinct and effective pitch for prospective jobs
-* I had hella jobs.
-(I.e. I have a seasoned experience in job searching)
+* I have a seasoned experience in job searching (I.e. I had hella jobs)
     * In 2007, I went to a Taco Bell everyday until I got the opportunity to interview
     * 2016-2018 I worked contracted jobs in pursuit of achieving my goals in the Data-field
     * From 2017-2018, I worked in the gig economy as a "TaskRabbiter".
 There, I had to contstantly fine-tune my profile everyday for moving, officework, cleaning, and waiting in line tasks.

-## Example

-<iframe src="https://drive.google.com/file/d/15hJ7xHLeNZKs3cScgu0xpGnRGTcJzWDH/preview" class="is-fullwidth" width="250%" height="450%"></iframe>

-The attached document above showcases a real-life resume from 2010.
-This was post-high school.
-I was trying to find a job, but ultimately did not find one.
-I created this resume with no guidance, curation, or feedback.

-> This looks...neat(?)
+    * And more!

 ## Agenda

-That resume is surprisingly not persuasive to pitch to a prospective employer.
+Coming up, we'll see a not-so persuasive resume to pitch to a prospective employer.
+This was one of my very first resumes in late 2000s.
 > Maybe my looks aren't the reason why I wasn't interviewed....maybe.

 Let's spruce it up more to enable us to be more of an attractive candidate for employers.